t-pereira06/42_transcendence/README.md

 ```

 ### 3. Build and Run with Docker
-To compile the and run the program:
+To compile and run the program:
 ```bash
 make
 ```